taraqfarhan/ggl/README.md

 - prompt chatgpt, gemini
 - email (texts only) to someone from the terminal (using gmail) (coming soon)
-- open browser in incognito mode (if you're using chrome)
+- browse chrome in incognito mode (if you're using chrome)

 # Usage